pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 #### Creating CDE Spark Jobs

 Next we will create four CDE Jobs of type Spark using scripts "01_Pre_Setup.py", "02_EnrichData_ETL.py", "03_Spark2Iceberg.py" and "04_Sales_Report.py" located in the "cde_ace_hol/cde_spark_jobs" folder.

->**⚠ Warning**
-> Before moving forward, you have to edit each of the four scripts with your credentials:
-> data_lake_name, s3BucketName and username
-> These variables are already present at the top of each script for you, but you should update their values
-> The username is arbitrary but has to be consistent across all scripts
-> The data_lake_name is normally provided by your Cloudera Workshop Lead or CDP / Cloud Admin
-> The s3BucketName variable is only required in script "04_Sales_Report.py"

 Navigate back to the CDE Home Page.
 Click on "Create New" in the "Jobs" -> "Spark" section.